litefeel/Sublime-ClassName/messages/install.txt

 Sublime-ClassName
 =============
 sublime-ClassName is a tiny and simple plugin for [Sublime Text](http://www.sublimetext.com) .
-It copy class full name to clipboard.
+It copy class full name and package path to clipboard.

 Usage
 ============